 - Block out external light

 - Reduce noise.
-Don’t sleep with the TV on as this prevents us from obtaining some stages of deep sleep.
-If you can’t sleep with silence, then try an ambient white-noise machine which can produce soothing and non-invasive noise throughout the night.
+Don't sleep with the TV on as this prevents us from obtaining some stages of deep sleep.
+If you can't sleep with silence, then try an ambient white-noise machine that can produce soothing and non-invasive noise throughout the night.

-Control Stress and Anxiety
+Control stress and anxiety